Definition

 EU Renews Ukraine Territorial-Integrity Sanctions and Sets Out Guidance on Payment Services

-The EU has extended the Ukraine territorial-integrity sanctions regime until 15 September 2026, updating the list of designated individuals and entities.
-Businesses must immediately refresh screening tools and apply enhanced due diligence to mitigate circumvention risks, particularly within financial and payment services.
+The European Union has extended the Ukraine territorial-integrity sanctions regime until September 15, 2026, while updating the list of designated persons and entities.
+Businesses must immediately refresh screening tools and implement enhanced due diligence to mitigate circumvention risks across supply chains and financial services.

 US OFAC Issues Russia-Related General License 134A for Time-Limited Sale and Delivery of Russian-Origin Crude Oil

-US OFAC has issued General License 134A, authorizing a strictly time-limited window until April 11, 2026, to offload and sell Russian-origin oil loaded before March 12, 2026.
-Businesses must prioritize the immediate completion of logistics and financial settlements for eligible cargoes to mitigate the risk of stranded assets or sanctions enforcement once the authorization expires.
+US OFAC has issued General License 134A, establishing a strict April 11, 2026, deadline to offload and sell Russian-origin oil loaded before March 12.
+Businesses must prioritize immediate logistical and financial closure for eligible shipments to mitigate the risk of stranded assets or sanctions enforcement.

 UK Extends General Trade Licence For Russia Sanctions – Sectoral Software And Technology